cafe-desktop/advaita-icon-theme/win32/README.txt

 -PNG versions of the SVG symbolic icons are generated in 16x16, 24x24, 32x32, 48x48, 64x64 and 96x96 sizes if the ctk-encode-symbolic-svg tool is found in
- $(PREFIX)\bin, and the SVG GDK-Pixbuf loader is properly installed, which is obtained by building GDK-Pixbuf and libRSVG.
-The PNG versions of the symbolic icons are necessary if your app is a CTK-3.x app and you are not intending to ship the SVG GDK-Pixbuf loader nor the libRSVG DLL (which are both required otherwise).
+ $(PREFIX)\bin, and the SVG CDK-Pixbuf loader is properly installed, which is obtained by building CDK-Pixbuf and libRSVG.
+The PNG versions of the symbolic icons are necessary if your app is a CTK-3.x app and you are not intending to ship the SVG CDK-Pixbuf loader nor the libRSVG DLL (which are both required otherwise).

 Run 'nmake /f advaita-msvc.mak' to generate the needed index.theme file.